JACマガジン

 Learn how to express pain in Japanese!
 How to convey pain effectively

-Many foreigners were affected by the disaster because they were unable to understand emergency alerts and evacuation instructions.
+Many foreigners were affected by the disaster because they could not understand the emergency bulletin and evacuation orders.

-This led to the development of easy Japanese as a means of quickly and correctly conveying information to foreigners.
+This gave rise to Plain Japanese as a means of conveying "quickly" and "correct" information to foreigners.

-When Easy Japanese was first created, it was primarily used as a means of communication during disasters, but now it is also used as a means of conveying information about daily life and tourism.
+When Plain Japanese was first created, it was mainly used as a means of communication in the event of a disaster, but now it is also used as a means of conveying information about daily life and tourism.

-Also, many foreigners say they can understand simple Japanese.
+Also, there are many foreigners who say that they can understand it if it is Plain Japanese.

 The number of foreigners living in Japan is increasing year by year, and multilingualism is also progressing.

-Since it is difficult to make the language understandable to all foreigners, the use of simple Japanese is becoming more widespread.
+It is difficult to make it a language that all foreigners understand, so the use of Plain Japanese is widespread.

-Using simple Japanese also has benefits for companies, such as being able to recruit better personnel regardless of nationality.
+Companies also benefit from using Plain Japanese, such as being able to hire better people regardless of nationality.

-The first thing to do is to select the information you want to include.
+The first thing to do is to select information.

-Remove unnecessary or unimportant information and make what you want to communicate as simple as possible.
+Remove unnecessary or unimportant information and make it as simple as possible to convey what you want to convey.

-It is a good idea to keep the following two points in mind.
+It is a good idea to be aware of the following two points.

 • State the conclusion first